Kong/kongponents/docs/components/multiselect.md

 ## Slots

 - `item-template` - The template for each item in the dropdown list
-- `loading` - Slot for the loading indicator
 - `empty` - Slot for the empty state in the dropdown list

 ### Item Template